The Nakayama functor and its completion for Gorenstein algebras: Homotopy category of injectives

 For any additive category $\cat A\subseteq\Mod A$, like the ones in the last paragraph, $\bfK(\cat A)$ will denote the associated homotopy category, with its natural structure as a triangulated category.
 Morphisms in this category are denoted $\KHom[\cat A](-,-)$.
 An object $X$ in $\bfK(\cat A)$ is \emph{acyclic} if $\hh X=0$, and the full subcategory of acyclic objects in $\bfK(\cat A)$ is denoted $\bfK_{\mathrm{ac}}(\cat A)$.
 A complex $X\in\bfK(\cat A)$ is said to be \emph{bounded above} if $X^i=0$ for $i\gg 0$, and \emph{bounded below} if $X^i=0$ for $i\ll 0$.

 In the sequel our focus in mostly on $\KInj A$, the homotopy category of injective modules, and its various subcategories; the analogous categories of projectives play a more subsidiary role.
-The triangulated categories $\KInj A$ and $\KProj A$ are compactly generated; the compact objects in these categories are described further below.
+From work in \cite{Jorgensen:2005a,Krause:2005,Neeman:2008} we know that the triangulated categories $\KInj A$ and $\KProj A$ are compactly generated since the ring $A$ is noetherian on both sides; the compact objects in these categories are described further below.
 Let $\dcat A$ denote the (full) derived category of $A$-modules and $\bfq\colon \KMod A\to \dcat A$ the localisation functor; its kernel is $\bfK_{\mathrm{ac}}(\Mod A)$.
 We write $\bfq$ also for its restriction to the homotopy categories of injectives and projectives.
 These functors have adjoints: